Question 151·200 Super-Hard SAT Math Questions·Advanced Math

 .
 Given that , , , and are integers, which choice must be true?

-For “equivalent expressions” questions with a factored form, expand the product and match coefficients.
-When the question asks what must be true, translate the constraints (like and ) into a small set of cases (factor pairs), then use parity/modular reasoning (often mod 2 or mod 4) to find an invariant that holds in every case.
+For equivalent-expression questions with a factored form, expand the product and match coefficients.
+When the question asks what must be true, translate the constraints into a small set of factor-pair cases, then use parity and divisibility to find a property that holds in every case.

 Hints